saman-rahbar/Collaborative-recommendation-System/readme.md

 ## Important Metrics
 a - Sucess Metrics: Number of products/packages a partner has in their store

-b-  Lagginf Metrics: Revenue, basketsize
+b-  Lagging Metrics: Revenue, basketsize

 ## Features needed for the Analysis
 - Verticals they sell to